oracle-livelabs/adb/building-blocks/blocks/adb/use-partitioned-external-table/use-partitioned-external-table.md

 You can query the list of files available in object storage using SQL.
 Simply pass the location of the source data to the ``DBMS_CLOUD.LIST_OBJECTS`` function.
 You can [learn more about this function in the documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/dbms-cloud-subprograms.html#GUID-52801F96-8280-4FE0-8782-E194F4360E6F).

-> Because the files used in this exercise are in a public bucket, a credential is not required to access OCI Object Storage
+> Because the files used in this exercise are in a public bucket, a credential is not required to access OCI Object Storage.

 1. Query MovieStream's public bucket to see the target files that you will access.
 Copy and paste the following query into the worksheet.
 Run the query by pressing [control-enter] or by clicking the play button in the toolbar.